 The street and shop fronts are a glorious display of foods, towering, brightly colored.
 Smells of figs and spices fill the air.
 Everybody is rushing about buying things for the season and the shopkeepers are too busy making merry to worry about getting the right prices.
 Then the church bells ring and the flocks of people go off to church.
 As the people pass, the Ghost of Christmas Present is entranced by them, and sprinkles incense from his torch on their food, which has a magical effect of making any disagreements vanish.
 He tells Scrooge that the incense is a particular flavor, and is best given to a poor dinner.

 This street is the stereotypical image of Christmas, full of treats and spices and happy, musical voices.
 The church bells join in and remind us that Christmas is also a time for Christian reflection and prayer.
-The kindness of the spirit and the way he favors the poor with his incense shows both how strong the virtues of Christmastime are in the poor population but also how those poor are neglected by the charity of the living.
+The kindness of the spirit and the way he favors the poor with his incense shows how strong the virtues of Christmastime are in the poor population, how the poor benefit most from the Christmas spirit of charity, but also highlights how the poor are often neglected by the wealthy in general.

 They travel on, toward the outskirts of the city. the Ghost of Christmas Present has a magic ability to fit into any space, despite his giant size, and as they enter Bob Cratchit’s tiny lodgings, this is especially wondrous.
 The ghost sprinkles some of his incense.
 They see Mrs. Cratchit, in an old dress but making it merry with ribbons, and the many Cratchit children, all helping to ready the house for Christmas dinner.